-Apart from being the trusted insurance provider of large companies like Lonely Planet, Rough Guides, Intrepid, and Tour Rader, it is a large brand that is well known and well trusted.
+Apart from being the trusted insurance provider of large companies like Lonely Planet, Rough Guides, Intrepid, and TourRadar, it is a large brand that is well-known and well-trusted.
 Like you, I don’t have unlimited money to spend and as travel insurance is such a large purchase, I want to make sure that I get good value for my money.

-World Nomads Travel Insurance Coverage
+World Nomads Travel Insurance Coverage Breakdown

-So now that we’ve established how reputable (and awesome) World Nomads is, it’s time to actually delve into what an insurance plan with them actually covers.
+So now that we’ve established how reputable World Nomads is, it’s time to actually delve into what an insurance plan with them actually covers.
 Contrary to popular belief, travel insurance doesn’t just cover you for accidents.

 - Emergency Dental

-- Return of Minors (If you are hospitalized for more than 7 days, minors traveling with you will be flown home)
+- Return of Minors (if you are hospitalized for more than 7 days, minors traveling with you will be flown home)

-- Repatriation (double knock on wood-but if anything does happen to you, your remains will be flown back home to your family)
+- Repatriation (double knock-on-wood but if anything does happen to you, your remains will be flown back home to your family)

 Trip Cancellation, Delay or Interruption.

 Flights were all canceled or delayed and there was no way for me to get to my destination.
 I lost out on my hotel bookings which I couldn’t cancel and missed out on a few work opportunities.
 I’ve also been in a position where I missed my connecting flight due to a flight delay.

 Baggage Delays, Theft, and Loss

-Adventure Sports and Activities
+World Nomads Coverage for Adventure Sports and Activities

 While I know it is difficult to predict what you’re going to end up doing during a trip, you know your travel style so you can more or less check if things you enjoy doing like scuba diving, snorkeling, or rock climbing are covered in the plan that you take out.

 Insider Tip: When getting out any type of insurance policy, remember to read the fine print.
 For example, one common misconception is as long as you have travel insurance, you are covered when driving scooters or motorbikes.

 FACT: You are only covered if you have a valid motorcycle license from your home country.
 So even if the rental shops in Bali or Thailand allow you to rent and drive a motorbike without the necessary paperwork, it doesn’t mean that it’s okay to do it.
-Bottom line, as with any insurance company, ALWAYS READ THE FINE PRINT.

 - Trip Cancellations